Language secessionism: In Egyptian Arabic

 Egyptian linguistic separatism is the most well-developed linguistic separatism in the Arab World.
 The most popular platform diffusing the idea of the Modern Egyptian Language (rather than the Egyptian dialect) is the Egyptian Arabic Wikipedia also known as Wikipedia Masry or Maṣrī.
 It was the first Wikipedia written in one of the many Arabic dialects.
-Importantly, the idea of Egyptian Linguistic Separatism goes further back to thinkers such as Salama Musa, Bayyūmī Qandīl, Muḥsin Luṭfī as-Sayyid, and The Liberal Egyptian Party.
+Importantly, the idea of Egyptian linguistic separatism goes further back, to thinkers such as Salama Musa, Bayyūmī Qandīl, Muḥsin Luṭfī as-Sayyid, and the Liberal Egyptian Party.

-Egyptian linguistic separatism does not simply make a claim that Egyptian Arabic should become the official language of Egypt, which in and of itself is a matter decided by politicians, not linguists.
+Egyptian linguistic separatism does not simply claim that Egyptian Arabic should become the official language of Egypt, which in and of itself is a matter decided by politicians, not linguists.
 However, proponents of Egyptian linguistic separatism, such as Bayyūmī Qandīl, substantiate their political demands with pseudoscientific claims.
-In his book Ḥāḍir aṯ-Ṯaqāfa fī Miṣr (The Present State of Culture in Egypt) which is a polemic with Ṭaha Ḥusayn’s Mustaqbal aṯ-Ṯaqāfa fī Miṣr (“The Future of Culture in Egypt”), Bayyūmī Qandīl says the Modern Egyptian language is a direct descendant of the Ancient Egyptian language.
-As the fourth stage of the Ancient Egyptian language (the other three being hieroglyphic, demotic, and Coptic), the Modern Egyptian language is claimed to be Hamitic, not Semitic in origin.
-These ideas are contrary to virtually all serious scholarship, which agrees that Egyptian Arabic belongs to the Semitic branch of the Afroasiatic Language Family, which has no Hamitic branch at all.

-Linguistic separatism remains a fringe movement within the Egyptian society.
-The idea remains particularly attractive to Coptic Christians and liberals, who see Egyptian Nationalism as an alternative to Pan-Arabism and Pan-Islamism.
+Linguistic separatism remains a fringe movement within Egyptian society.
+The idea remains particularly attractive to Coptic Christians and liberals, who see Egyptian nationalism as an alternative to Pan-Arabism and Pan-Islamism.

 In Catalan and Occitan

 Common characteristics

-In the Occitano-Catalan language area, language secessionism is a quite recent phenomenon that has developed only since the 1970s.
+In the Occitano-Romance languages, language secessionism is a quite recent phenomenon that has developed only since the 1970s.
 Language secessionism affects both Occitan and Catalan languages with the following common features: